 Since 2013, there have been 29 significant fires in Alameda County, resulting in 3,168 acres burnt.
 Of the 29 fires, 26 occurred in Unincorporated Alameda County.
 A separate 26 of the 29 fires also occurred in East Alameda County.
-As shown in Figure F-54, the Castro Valley hills and Canyonlands as well as the Fairview area have a Very High or High fire risk.
+As shown in Figure F-56, the Castro Valley hills and Canyonlands as well as the Fairview area have a Very High or High fire risk.
 This is like many of the hills in Alameda County.
 In addition, virtually all of unincorporated east County has a High or Moderate risk of fire.

-Areas with higher fire risk have lower housing densities and higher rates of homeownership (see Figure F-55).
+Areas with higher fire risk have lower housing densities and higher rates of homeownership (see Figure F-57).
 Apart from Fairview and the westernmost Castro Valley hills, these areas are also Racially Concentrated Areas of Affluence (RCAAs).
 Collectively, this information suggests households most at risk of fire will be more able to rebuild, rather than be displaced.

-As of the May 2024 Sites Inventory, excluding projects currently under development, there are 142 parcels and 936 units in fire zones: 18 sites and 315 units in the moderate risk zone, which includes the Sheriff Substation site; 93 sites and 515 units in the high fire risk zone; and 31 sites and 106 units in high fire risk zones.
+As of the May 2024 (second draft) Sites Inventory, excluding projects currently under development, there are 142 parcels and 936 units in fire zones: 18 sites and 315 units in the moderate risk zone, which includes the Sheriff Substation site; 93 sites and 515 units in the high fire risk zone; and 31 sites and 106 units in high fire risk zones.
+After further discussion with CEQA consultants, all proposed rezonings in the very high fire risk zones were removed for the 3rd Draft Housing Element sites inventory submitted to state HCD.
+This is further discussed in Appendix B.